Otis Ridge

 Otis Ridge is a ski area located in Otis, Massachusetts in southeastern Berkshire County about 6 miles east of Great Barrington.
+It first opened in 1946 with two surface lifts and a single trail.

+In 1960, there were five runs with one J-bar lift, one pomalift, and two rope tows.
+Lift fees were US$4 per day.

-It first opened in 1946 with two surface lifts and a single trail and continues to operate to this day, currently with one double chair and three surface lifts: a pony tow, a handle tow, and a T-Bar.
-The mountain is presently owned by Ski Butternut, who acquired it in 2016 to save the historic ski area from foreclosure.
+Otis Ridge currently has one double chair and three surface lifts: a pony tow, a handle tow, and a T-Bar.
+The mountain is owned by Ski Butternut, who acquired it in 2016 to save the historic ski area from foreclosure.
 Otis is known for their historically renowned racing program.

 Trails

 Otis Ridge has a total of 11 trails.
 The longest trail is Acorn which is a green trail.
 The steepest trail at Otis is Slalom.
-Slalom is where the ski team practice.
-Slalom is inbetween the T-bar and Double chair.
+The slalom trail is where the ski team practices and is located in between the T-Bar and the Double chair.